 - 1. Inspection program personnel are responsible for comparing the final label to the label approval notice to ensure that they are the same. - 2.
-Modifications may be made to labels without approval from the Labeling and Program Delivery Division, as long as the changes are minor. - 3.
+Modifications may be made to labels without approval from the Labeling and Program Delivery Staff. - 3.
 Labels must include the name and place of business of the manufacturer or distributor of the product. - 4.
 Labels on primary containers must contain all of the same information as shipping containers. - 5.
-Inspection program personnel must ensure that strip labels completely cover any other labels on the product. - 6.
-Inspection program personnel are responsible for ensuring that product in the plant is being processed in the manner indicated on product labels. - 7.
-Unpasteurized products shipped from one official plant to another must bear a label stating "UNPASTEURIZED." - 8.
-In order to meet the Standards of Identity for Egg Products, whole eggs may not be labeled as whole eggs if egg whites have been added or egg yolks have been removed to reduce the total egg solids. - 9.
-Egg products that are considered egg substitutes can be exempt from FSIS inspection. - 10.
+Inspection program personnel must verify that strip labels completely cover any other labels on the product. - 6.
+Inspection program personnel are responsible for verifying that product in the plant is being processed in the manner indicated on product labels. - 7.
+Unpasteurized products shipped in a tanker from one official plant to another must bear a statement "UNPASTEURIZED." - 8.
 It is not acceptable, under any circumstances, to transfer labeling materials from one official plant to another.